-Nurse Fired After Complained of Discrimination, Suit Charges
+Nurse Fired After Discrimination Complaints, Suit Charges

 RIVERSIDE, Calif.
 (CN) – Kaiser supervisors fired, and filed charges to the nursing board against, a Mexican-American nurse who complained about their discriminatory actions, according to her U.S. District Court, Central District, lawsuit.